opendaylight/groupbasedpolicy/demos/gbpsfc-env/README.md

 source ./env.sh
 vagrant up
 ```
-  * This takes quite some time initially.
   * If the starting process fail with '/sbin/mount.vboxsf: mounting failed with the error: No such device' line
     (usually occur after first halt) run 'vagrant plugin install vagrant-vbguest' command on host.
 It should solve the problem.

 3. Start controller.
   * Currently it is expected that that controller runs on the host hosting the VMs.
-  * Tested using groupbasedpolicy stable/lithium.
+  * Tested using groupbasedpolicy beryllium
-		If you are building stable/lithium and you get 'illegal unicode escape' error,
+		If you are building and get 'illegal unicode escape' error,
 		you have to rename two yang files in 'groupbasedpolicy\ui-backend\src\main\yang'.
 		These files have to start with a character other than 'u'.
 		E.g. rename 'ui-backend.yang' to 'aui-backend.yang' and 'ui-backend-impl.yang' to 'aui-backend-impl.yang'.